 If you are new to the world of welding, some techniques are much easier to pick up than others.
 MIG welding, for example, is widely considered to be the easiest to pick up and run with.
 But why?

-MIG is a welding technique that has high adjustability of power output.
-It also produces very clean welds compared to other techniques.
-It is also great as it tends to be a pretty quick welding technique to produce a good weld for beginners and master welders alike.
+MIG welding has a high adjustability of power output.
+It also produces very clean welds compared to most other techniques.
+It is also great as it is usually pretty quick, a feature loved by beginners and masters alike.

 Other techniques also exist if your budget allows.
 You could consider getting yourself something called a hybrid welder.
-This lets you, as the name suggests, try multiple styles at once.
-Yet despite this, many practicing welders attest to the simplicity and reliability of MIG welding to learn the ropes.
+This lets you try multiple techniques with one tool.
+Yet despite this, many practicing welders endorse the simplicity and reliability of MIG welding for learning the ropes.

 What non-industrial things can welding be used for?